raiden-network/raiden/ob-review/README.md

 Use a different way to pass this config object to the fixture that needs it.
 The obvious choice here to me is to make more extensive use of `pytest_generate_tests` which already used to skip tests and to parametrize `transport` and `private_rooms`.

 Rather than having a ton of fixtures all taking care of one aspect of the test configuration there would be one configuration object taking care of all these aspects (should it be skipped under certain circumstances?
-Which kind of dynamic parametrization is needed etc.)
+Which kind of dynamic parametrization is needed, etc.)

 This should also be well documented as this is a non obvious use of the testing mechanisms to people who are not deeply into how pytest works.

-I can't flesh this out more, as I am really running out of time, but I think the idea is clear.
+I can't flesh this out more as I am really running out of time, but I think the idea is clear.

 ## Suggestion: look deeper into the dependencies of the fixtures

-This is vague but generally questioning the interwoven dependencies might help - I commented in the `netting_channel_state` fixture as one example for that
+This is vague but generally questioning the interwoven dependencies might help - I commented in the `netting_channel_state` fixture as one example for that.

 Maybe it makes sense to merge certain fixtures to simplify things?